NapthaAI/node/README.md

 ```shell
 docker-compose -f docker-compose.yml up
 ```
 to launch the node's applications and services.

+_Note that this will pull the Node container image from `napthaai/node:latest` on Docker hub, it will not build the image from source_.
+See the development workflows below to build the container from source.

 ### Production Mode (With inference)
 If you are _not_ running LiteLLM already, you can select to either run a model with `ollama` (good for local development on CPU), or with vLLM.
 In either case, you should set `LITELLM_URL` in `config.py` to `http://litellm:4000`, which is the host and port of the LiteLLM container in the inference-enabled compose configurations.

+_Note that this will pull the Node container image from `napthaai/node:latest` on Docker hub, it will not build the image from source_.
+See the development workflows below to build the container from source.

 #### Ollama
 A default [LiteLLM configuration file](https://docs.litellm.ai/docs/proxy/configs) has been provided at `litellm_config.ollama.yml`, which matches